Approved by the NYSNA Board of Directors

 D. Publication of List of Nominees and Candidate Statements

 The Nominating Committee shall compile and submit for publishing in the official NYSNA publication and on the NYSNA website a list of nominees for each elective position and the Candidate’s Statements that have been received by the designated due date.
-A nominated candidate may have his or her Candidate’s Statement appear in the official NYSNA Publication only if his or her Nominations Form and Candidate’s Statement have been returned by the designated due date.
+A nominated candidate who meets the eligibility criteria outlined below may have his or her Candidate’s Statement appear in the official NYSNA Publication only if his or her Nominations Form and Candidate’s Statement have been returned by the designated due date.

 E. Rules Governing Nominations

 2. Consent to Serve.
-All nominated candidates must complete a written consent to serve form, which shall be included in the Nomination Form.
+All nominated candidates must complete a written consent to serve form, which shall be included in the Nominations Form.
 A member may only consent to serve in one (1) elected office or position.
-Once the ballots have been printed, a candidate may not revoke his or her consent to serve.
+Once the ballots have been sent to the printer, a candidate may not revoke his or her consent to serve.

 ARTICLE II: ELIGIBILITY RULES